 Step 6.
 Click on the

 Step 7.
-By default, you will see the “Let Windows decide” radio box is selected.
-Select on any GPU (Power saving or High performance) and then click on the
+By default, you will see the “Let Windows decide” radio box selected.
+Pick any GPU (Power saving or High performance) and then click on the

 That’s it.
 If you have a single GPU in your system, you’ll see the same GPU’s name under both the “Power saving” and “High performance” options.
 Furthermore, if your application is already running, you need to restart it to apply the changes.